 In addition, selling your house won’t be all profit.
-There will be some pretty hefty expenses involved, including the cost of hiring an agent in Shoreline.
+There will be some pretty hefty expenses involved, including the cost of hiring an agent in Seattle.

 Typically, you’ll wind up paying around 10% of the sale price in various transaction-related fees and expenses.
 These include: